space-physics/histfeas/README.rst

 plot limit selection
 --------------------
+You may want to select fixed limits for your plots instead of the default autoscaling, particularly when comparing a time series of plots.

 --vlim xmin xmax zmin zmax pmin pmax      limits for VER plots and eigenprofile plots (including 1-D)